Decluttering the Things I Didn’t Need: Tara’s Minimalist Year

 TB: Hmm.
 Well, that’s a downside of running a business, writing a book and planning a wedding at the same time.
 My time is so squeezed that even with the best will in the world things do get left to the last minute.
 I have to really fight that.
 I now set up birthday alerts to make sure I have enough time to really think about what I want to give them.
 I would say I did well on the whole, but as it got closer to Christmas I was left with whatever delivered soonest, what shops were local.
 So maybe there were a couple of things that were sub-par.

-You’ve also got to be wary of pushing your agenda on other people.
+You’ve also got to be wary of pushing your minimalist life on other people.
 When I was looking for a present for my little niece, I found something I knew she’d absolutely love.
 I know her really well and she’s always been obsessed with dressing her toy dolls, so when I found this sweet fashion designer set I had to get it.
 It was filled with fairly disposable little bits of plastic, most likely won’t be remembered in five years and definitely wouldn’t be classed as BuyMeOnce.
 But I was right to go for it – it turned out to be her favourite present.
 And no, I didn’t ask her myself!
 If she gets lots of joy and use out of it then it’s worth it.
-I should really make clear that was an exception though!
-I got my nephew a One World Futbol and a goal; he’s just three, but it should last him for years and years.

 That’s cute.
 How about the other way around – did you manage to prevent friends and family from piling on things you don’t need?

 TB: Luckily, my family are quite aware of my opinions… now.
 I think it does give them a certain bit of stress – I’m definitely harder to buy for.
-Having said that, this year everyone did well – stuff off the BuyMeOnce site is a bit of a safe bet for me!
+Having said that, this year everyone did well – stuff off our site is a safe bet!
 In the future I might make a point of saying that I’d be super happy to be taken out for dinner, receiving experiences over objects.
 Actually, something I’m especially excited about is the gift from my parents.
 They’ve given me money to put towards building the perfect BuyMeOnce bike.

 TB: No, I don’t think so.
-[Pauses and gazes into the distance].
 Well, actually – there was a denim jacket that I bought… well, a long time ago.
 I stopped wearing it because I felt it was too casual; something about it didn’t feel like me any more.
 I just put it on one day a few months back – I was cold and it was close – and my fiancé really liked it.
-It was surprising, and I looked at it with fresh eyes.
-It’s a handy object that fills the gap when it’s too warm to have a proper jacket and too cold for a tee.
+It was surprising, after creating my minimalist capsule, to see it in a new light.
+It’s perfect when it’s too warm to have a proper jacket and too cold for a tee.
 It took someone else’s opinion to make me realise that.